guihome-diaz/training/docker/docker_training.md

 To clean containers that are STOPPED and delete all their content: `docker system prune`
 * remove stopped _containers_
-* remove all _virtual networks interfaces_ that are not used anymore by at least 1 container
+* remove all _virtual networks interfaces_ that are not used any more by at least 1 container
 * clear out docker _build cache_ (this might remove also the not used local images)